-Did you ever stop and think why people compete in recreational sports?
-We feel that people enjoy the risk of winning or losing, but there is no chance of a monetary loss.
-In their jobs everyday there is risk and typically there is a chance of monetary loss.
-Because they constantly deal with the risk of monetary loss everyday, when they can take a risk and there is no chance of any great monetary loss, they get the adrenaline rush without the risk.
+Did you ever stop and think about why people compete in recreational sports?
+It seems like people enjoy the risk of winning or losing when there is no chance of a monetary loss.
+In their everyday jobs, there is risk and typically a chance of monetary loss.
+Because they deal with the risk of monetary loss daily, when they can take a risk and there is no chance of any great monetary loss, they get the adrenaline rush - without the risk.

 This is why people do sports.
-They fish, hunt, play tennis, golf, run marathons etc. As long as they don’t put excessive amounts of pressure on themselves to perform–everything is OK.
-They have fun win – lose – or draw.
+They fish, hunt, play tennis, golf, run marathons, etc. As long as they don’t put excessive amounts of pressure on themselves to perform, everything is okay.
+They have fun: win, lose, or draw.
 It is only when they pressure themselves to perform that problems occur.
 Ordinary people turn into zombies.
-They loose perspective.
-They forget its just a game.
+They lose perspective.
+They forget it's just a game.

 The frustration of underperformance causes people to do and say things that they normally wouldn’t do or say.
 Things like throw shells, open or close their gun in a forceful way, say things about themselves or their heritage that is not true, etc. Smiles turn into frowns.
 Personality shifts occur in the nicest people.
 They turn into a person you are afraid to talk to or even be around.
 The desire to improve drives many people to spend lots of money on gadgets and new equipment in the hopes of improving their scores.
 All they have to do is relax and have a little fun.

-Shooting is made up of vivid subconscious images and feel–not complex technicalities.
-When problems occur the first place most people go is technical, not feel.
+Shooting is made up of vivid subconscious images and feels – not complex technicalities.
+When problems occur, the first place most people go is technical, not feel.
 It should be just the opposite!
-If a shot is rushed, erratic and panicked, it should feel slow, smooth and in control.
-Its a simple game–focus on the target, smoothly put the gun where it is going and pull the trigger.
+If a shot is rushed, erratic, and panicked, it should feel slow, smooth, and in control.
+It's a simple game – focus on the target, smoothly put the gun where it is going, and pull the trigger.

 Spend a little time defining why you do this!
 Write it down!
 There is something about writing things like this down that helps one keep things in perspective.
-If the reason you do this is not 100% personal (only to please yourself not others) then you are doing it for the wrong reasons and your successes if they happen will be small and short-lived.
+If the reason you do this is not 100 percent personal (only to please yourself, not others) then you are doing it for the wrong reasons, and your successes (if they happen) will be small and short-lived.